I am a rather new entrant to the world of freshly shucked oysters.

 Freshly shucked oysters are such a delight for the taste buds.
 I agree that there are many to whom it may not sound very appealing.
 But for those who love it, it is an amazing experience.
 Of course goes without saying that it has to be fresh, super fresh so make sure you always get it from a trusted seafood store.
 For me, I am spoilt for choice living next to the Dandenong Farmer’s Market.

-As much as I would love to feast on these beauties by the dozen with some chilled white to accompany, I decided to create a delicious recipe with my Indian culinary roots for inspiration.
+As much as I would love to feast on these beauties by the dozen with some chilled white to accompany, I decided to create this delicious Baked Oysters recipe with my Indian culinary roots for inspiration.
 For me, this recipe as all about taking everyday ingredients (especially in an Indian household) and pairing it with the freshest Australian oysters.
 Call it fusion or inspiration or any other adjectives you wish to…..

 Soft, plump and juicy oysters are oven baked with a garlic and curry leaf butter emulsion, coriander leaves and Kashmiri chilli powder.
 Do me a favour; don’t overcook these beauties or feel the necessity to overload the oyster with the garlic emulsion or add a ton of chilli.
 Restraint is key; only then will the aromatics, herbs and spices do their job and enhance the flavour of the oysters.